-LOCKDOWN is a state of isolation or restricted access instituted as a security measure.
+access instituted as a security measure.
 If your church is on lockdown, no one should enter or leave your classroom.
 Lock and barricade your door if necessary.

-SHELTER-IN-PLACE means to find shelter within a building and wait until the emergency has passed.
+within a building and wait until the emergency has passed.
 If told to shelter-in-place, find a safe location for your class to stay in your classroom and wait for the all-clear signal.